FEniCS/dolfinx/demo/pde/csg-2D/python/documentation.rst

 	# Plot geometry
 	plot(g2d, "2D Geometry (boundary)")

-The second argument is optional, it specifies title of the plot.
+The second argument is optional, it specifies the title of the plot.

 Finally, we generate a mesh using :py:class:`Mesh <dolfin.cpp.mesh.Mesh>` and plot it.